earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯. _The Ideals of the East with Special Reference to the Art of Japan_.
 London: John Murray, 1904.

-* _Onion, The_.
+* _The Onion_.
 “Song About Heroin Used To Advertise Bank.”
 April 18, 2001.
 Accessed Spring 2012. `http://www.theonion.com/articles/song-about-heroin-used-to-advertise-bank,1489/`.

 * _Oxford English Dictionary_.
 Oxford University Press.
 Accessed Spring 2012. `http://oed.com`.